 Individual elements and individual atoms can be re-defined as not forming any covalent bonds by use of METAL.
 In building Lewis structures, all elements of Groups I and II are considered as being fully ionic.
 If they need to be considered as covalent, use CVB to define bonds.

 The oxidation state can be changed using METAL by adding the new oxidation state immediately after the chemical symbol.
-The new oxidation state must be in the specific form +n, 0 or -n, so, for example [ScI]+ would be Sc(+1) but Sc(+) would not be allowed.
+The new oxidation state must be in the specific form +n, 0 or -n, so, for example [ScI]+ would be Sc(+1).
+Note that the "+1" is needed, and that Sc(+), without the "1" would not be allowed.

 Individual elements are specified by their chemical symbol, individual atoms are specified by the atom-number of the real atom.
 (Real atoms numbers exclude any dummy atoms)

 By default, elements of Group IA (Li, Na, K, Rb, Cs) and some of Group IIA (Mg, Ca, Sr, Ba) are considered metals.

 |METAL||All metal atoms are re-defined as being 100% ionic|